 It’s completely normal to be at a loss for words when looking for what to write in a card for someone with cancer.
 The suddenness of the situation can make it feel like you don’t know how to react.
 This is the case for many people.
 Sometimes we don’t know the “perfect” thing to say in the heat of the moment but after a few days to digest the situation we come up with more effective phrases.
 This is where written message cards are useful.

 As we have previously mentioned in our blog; What to say to someone with cancer, it’s best to keep it simple but to the point and avoid saying things that may be interpreted differently or that may come across as inauthentic.
-You can also check our Gift Guide for Chemo Patients to get some ideas for presents.

 Naturally, we want to be as supportive as possible and we are here to give you some general ideas to work with.
 Below are some get-well wishes for someone with cancer.